 Her art practice takes its place alongside her continuing music work with Chris Carter (as CARTER TUTTI) and the re-grouping of Throbbing Gristle and their continuing world-wide performances and recordings.
 Her work continues to be exhibited internationally, most recently in 'Pop Life' at the National Gallery of Canada, Ottawa, Canada and 'Picture Industry' at Regen Projects summer show in Los Angeles in 2010.

-In 2017 Cosey’s autobiography ART SEX MUSIC will be published by Faber & Faber.
+For a full biographical account of Cosey’s career please check out her best selling autobiography ART SEX MUSIC - published by Faber & Faber.

-Cosey works closely with and is represented by Cabinet gallery, London.
-WEB SITE LINK
+Cosey is represented by Cabinet gallery, London.
+Cabinet Website

-For a comprehensive unabridged CV / biography please contact: Cabinet gallery
+For a comprehensive unabridged CV / biography please contact: Contact Cabinet gallery

 For a full list of exhibitions Cosey has appeared in follow this link